ger0/hydro-gen/README.md

 By default hydro-gen uses shallow water model for simulation.

-In order to change the model please uncomment PARTICLE_COUNT in glsl/bindings.glsl.
+In order to change the model, change the erosion type in the `config.ini`.
+You can also change the default particle count used by the program.
 This will enable particle based erosion and change the settings accordingly.

 Erosion parameters include:
 - Total transport capacity of a particle / unit of water